FlameKat53/Twister-OS-Patcher/README.md

 # TwistPatch
 ![](https://i.postimg.cc/rwTFyXLs/tos-patcher-new2.png)<br>
-An updater for Twister OS that automatically downloads, unzips, and runs the latest patch for Twister OS.
-It is fine if you run the patcher more than once as it auto-detects your version.
-You have to run the patcher when you can reboot your computer as it is required for patching.<br>
+An updater for Twister OS that downloads, unzips, and runs the latest patch for Twister OS.
+It is fine if you run the patcher more than once as it auto-detects your version. when you run the patcher, you must reboot your computer after patching completes.<br>

 #### Go support Twister OS!</br>